 Examples would be differences in rates or amounts that are not justified by objective features of the beneficiaries or operations, or by express policy objectives.

-Auditors will not accept calculation methods which unjustifiably discriminate against particular groups of beneficiaries or types of operations.
+Managing authorities and auditors from the audit authority and the Commission will not accept calculation methods which unjustifiably discriminate against particular groups of beneficiaries or types of operations.

 It must be verifiable:

 The determination of flat rates, standard scales of unit costs or lump sums should be based on documentary evidence which can be verified.
-The managing authority has to be able to demonstrate the basis on which the simplified cost option has been based.
+The managing authority has to be able to demonstrate the basis on which the simplified cost option has been established.
 It is a key issue to ensure compliance with the principle of sound financial management.
-This verification will be part of the audit trail.
-It will not be accepted to define "ex nihilo" standard scales of unit costs, flat rate or lump sums.

-In setting the standard scales of unit costs, the lump sums or the flat rates the managing authority should take a documented decision (rather than an informal acceptance), and this reasoned decision should set out the basis applied.
+The body determining the simplified cost option method, should document a minima:

+The description of the calculation method, including key steps of the calculation;

+The sources of the data used for the analysis and the calculations, including an assessment of the relevance of the data to the envisaged operations, and an assessment of the quality of the data;

+The calculation itself to determine the value of the simplified cost option.

+In the case of a fair, equitable and verifiable method pursuant to Article 67(5)(a) of CPR, it is not be acceptable to define ‘ex nihilo’ simplified cost options.

 Methodologies in practice

 The CPR specifies several possibilities that will meet the fair, equitable and verifiable criteria: